 There are two keys to the success of working motherhood.
 One is how well you can plan your life personally and professionally.
 Two, if you can maintain enough personal energy to do everything that you plan.
-If you follow this plan when you return to work you’ll won’t worry so much, you’ll feel organized, and competent.
+If you follow this plan when you return to work, you won’t worry so much.
+Instead, you’ll feel organized and competent.

 Keep Your Work Calendar Updated

 Because your child is constantly changing, your pediatrician wants to see them often.
 Most will request to see them once per month for the first six months, then every three months, up until their second year of life.
 When you return to work check your work calendar and then schedule these visits as far out as your doctor’s calendar can go.
 Then update your work calendar, your spouse’s calendar, and people's calendar in your support system who you’d trust to take your child to their appointment.
 Plan for worst and hope for the best!

 If you’re breastfeeding, put your pumping sessions in your calendar.
 Label these times as “meetings” as there's no reason to use "pumping session".
 This way you are doing your best to avoid scheduling conflicts.

 If you are in charge of daycare pickup, mark your calendar as busy after 5:00 PM or whatever time you need to leave.
 This will help avoid getting out of business meetings or conference calls.
 If there are exceptions to your personal boundary, make them known but otherwise, part of working motherhood is setting boundaries and sticking to them.

 If your child is in daycare it is inevitable that they will get sick.
 Plan how you’ll handle things when daycare calls you to pick up your sick child.
 Who will pick up your baby, you, your spouse, or someone in your support system?
 If it’s you, make a plan with your manager on how you’ll handle this.